 How did you decide between a lumpectomy and mastectomy?

-The questions, the many questions, many decisions you have to make, and you’re also going into get the scans and so forth.
-I had a scan done and they saw a little speck on the right side but they didn’t know what it was so I had the choice of doing just the left.
+The many questions and many decisions you have to make, and you’re also going in to get the scans and so forth.
+I had a scan done, and they saw a little speck on the right side.
+They didn’t know what it was, so I had the choice of doing just the left.

-Then I was in between stage two so originally they said I could do a lumpectomy, but the location was right behind my nipple, so I had to lose my nipple anyway.
+Then I was in between stage 2, so originally they said I could do a lumpectomy.
+The location was right behind my nipple, so I had to lose my nipple anyway.

-I think the difference is just how much tissue they take out .
-For a lumpectomy, they go into where the tumor is and they take some amount around it so it is much more, it’s much easier in that sense.
+I think the difference is just how much tissue they take out.
+For a lumpectomy, they go into where the tumor is, and they take some amount around it.
+It’s much easier in that sense.

-The mastectomy they go in and take out all the tissue out of your breast.
+The mastectomy, they go in and take all the tissue out of your breast.
 I chose to do both.

 Why did you choose a double mastectomy?

-One, because the right side would have to be continued to be monitored and the monitoring itself would be challenging.
+The right side would have to be continued to be monitored, and the monitoring itself would be challenging.
 You’d have to go into a CT scan.

-Then plastic surgeon also comes in, they’re kind of tandem, and he had explained that it would be easier to do reconstruction and be more symmetrical if I did both.
-So that was another reason I chose to do that.
+Then [the] plastic surgeon also comes in.
+They’re kind of tandem.
+He had explained that it would be easier to do reconstruction and be more symmetrical if I did both.
+That was another reason I chose to do that.

 Describe the mastectomy process

 Then there was also a question of what would I lose in terms of reconstruction.
-I knew I was going to lose my left nipple but I wasn’t sure if I could save my right nipple or not.
-So there was some back and forth before the surgery.
+I knew I was going to lose my left nipple, but I wasn’t sure if I could save my right nipple or not.
+There was some back and forth before the surgery.

-Turns out I was able to save my right nipple but you go in and there’s a whole team there and they prep you.
+Turns out I was able to save my right nipple.
+You go in, there’s a whole team there, and they prep you.
 You get the line in for the anesthesia.
-They put you to sleep so I don’t really know what happened.
+They put you to sleep, so I don’t really know what happened.
 It was in the morning we went in.
-I came out about 6 or 7 pm.
+I came out about 6 or 7 p.m.

 I remember waking up and just suddenly feeling excruciating pain.
 They pumped up the drugs to alleviate that.
-Then I stayed overnight and they were monitoring me pretty frequently.
-They would give me pain medication, but it was very restrictive in that it had to be every four hours.
+Then I stayed overnight, and they were monitoring me pretty frequently.
+They would give me pain medication, but it was very restrictive in that it had to be every 4 hours.

-By the end, around three-and-a-half hours in, the pain would start coming but the nurse wouldn’t give me the pain medicine until I hit four hours so that last 30 minutes was just awful.
+By the end, around 3.5 hours in, the pain would start coming, but the nurse wouldn’t give me the pain medicine until I hit 4 hours.
+That last 30 minutes was just awful.

 I remember being scared and not ready to go home.
-And I asked them to let me stay a little longer.
-They said I would heal better at home so they were really urging me.
+I asked them to let me stay a little longer.
+They said I would heal better at home, so they were really urging me.
 It really hurt.

-I didn’t feel confident that I could take care of myself even with my husband helping me so just was really scared to go home but once I got home I realized it is a lot easier to recover because you don’t have a lot of the other distractions going on.
+I didn’t feel confident that I could take care of myself, even with my husband helping me, so just was really scared to go home.
+Once I got home, I realized it is a lot easier to recover because you don’t have a lot of the other distractions going on.